Sunday, April 16, 2023

 Nelong road

-One-km to Nelong Check-Post.
+One-km to Nelong Valley Check-Post.

 From ITBP Check-Post, the author is walking towards the snow field just to observe the snow-capped mountains from the close range.